Triad (American fraternities): Union Triad

 The Union Triad is a group of the three Greek-letter social fraternities in North America that were founded at Union College in Schenectady, New York, including the Kappa Alpha Society that was established in 1825; the Sigma Phi Society established in 1827; and the Delta Phi established in 1827.
 These three fraternities are also some of the oldest surviving national fraternities that provided the template for the modern social fraternity.

 Other fraternities which owe their birth to Union College include Psi Upsilon (1833), Omicron Kappa Epsilon (1834), Chi Psi (1841) and Theta Delta Chi (1847).
 Collectively, these many fraternities have given Union College the title Mother of Fraternities.

-Other groupings

 Farmville Four

 Four sororities were formed at Longwood University, which are billed as the Farmville Four.
 These include Kappa Delta (1897), Sigma Sigma Sigma (1898), Zeta Tau Alpha (1898), and Alpha Sigma Alpha (1901).
 The four faces of the campus bell tower commemorate these four organizations.

-Jefferson Duo

-The Jefferson Duo includes the fraternities Phi Gamma Delta and Phi Kappa Psi, founded in 1848 and 1852, respectively, at Jefferson College in Canonsburg, Pennsylvania.
-A third, Kappa Phi Lambda, was also founded there but dissolved in 1874.
-In 1865, Jefferson College combined with Washington College to become Washington & Jefferson College.

-Macon Magnolias

-Two national sororities were founded at Wesleyan College in Macon, Georgia: Alpha Delta Pi which was established in 1851, and Phi Mu which was established in 1852.
-General (social) sororities were banned on that campus in 1914, but this occurred long after the two organizations, called the Macon Magnolias, had expanded nationally.

-Monmouth Duo

-The Monmouth Duo consists of Pi Beta Phi and Kappa Kappa Gamma, formed in 1867 and 1870, respectively, at Monmouth College in Monmouth, Illinois.
-Monmouth College banned social fraternities and sororities in the late 1870s but the two sororities continued to operate sub rosa.
-The two sororities became national organizations that survive today because they had formed chapters at other colleges before Monmouth's ban.